yan9a/ceutil/README.md

     git clone --depth 1 https://github.com/yan9a/ceutil.git

-For Windows 11 systems wxUSE_IPV6 will be enabled by default, and the IP address type will be wxIPVaddress.
+By default, and the IP address type will be wxIPV6address.
-If you want to use wxIPV4address for ceUDP, you can change IPAddress definition at line 21 of ceUDP.h file.
+If you want to use wxIPV6address for ceUDP, you can use IPAddress definition at line 21 of ceUDP.h file.

 ## Linux Setup